leoliu0/fama_macbeth/README.md

 formula = "ret ~ 1 + mkt + smb + hml"
 ```

-nw is the number of newey-west lags you would like to include (omit nw to estimate without nw)
+nw is the number of newey-west lags you would like to include (omit nw to estimate without nw).

+After calculation, the results can be seen from params.

 ```python
 res.params # contains estimates for your factor(s).